daviddao/deep-autonomous-driving-papers/README.md

 #### Watch This: Scalable Cost-Function Learning for Path Planning in Urban Environments (M Wulfmeier, DZ Wang, I Posner, IROS16 Best Student Paper)

 > Extends Maximum Entropy Inverse RL by using a multi-scale F-CNN architecture trained on 25000 trajectories.
 The trained network is robust towards sensor miscalibration and outperforms hand-designed features.
 Evaluated on real-world data.
+20% FNR for 0% FPR trajectory prediction (compared to hand-tuned state-of-the art with 50% FPR)

 > - Architecture: 9-layer Fully-CNN with Max Pool and Multi-Scale Architecture
 > - Input: 15m long trajectories on a 2D based 50x50m static map with 0.25m resolution (LIDAR)